skydread1/portfolio/src/loicb/server/content/blog/lasagna-pull-flybot.md

 (list :post :with [s/post-1-id])
 ```

-And `lasagna-pull` provides validation of the function’s params which is very good to be sure the proper data is sent to the server!
+And `lasagna-pull` provides validation of the function's params which is very good to be sure the proper data is sent to the server!

-Plus, in case the params given to one of the routes are not valid, the function won’t even be executed.
+Plus, in case the params given to one of the routes are not valid, the function won't even be executed.

 So now we have a way to do post request to our backend providing a pull-pattern as the request body and our server can validate this pattern format and content as the data is being pulled.